-To qualify for the Indiana homestead exemption, you must be living in the residence for which you wish to claim the exemption.
-It must be your primary residence, residential and owner-occupied.
+To qualify for the Indiana homestead exemption, you must be living in the residence you wish to claim the exemption for.
+It must be your primary residence and it must be residential and owner-occupied.
 Vacation homes and rental properties, therefore, are not eligible to claim the homestead tax exemption with regards to property taxes, and neither are businesses or non-residential real estate such as building lots.
 You must be able to prove that it is your primary residence if you are asked to do so by the tax officials.

-In 2003, the Indiana homestead exemption was raised from $6,000 to $35,000 or 50 percent of the value of the home, whichever number is lower being the number that is granted as part of the exemption.
-This is a sizable deduction and would make the taxable value of a house assessed at $125,000 only $90,000, creating a substantial savings for the homeowner in his property tax liability.
+In 2003, the Indiana homestead exemption was raised from $6,000 to $35,000 or 50% of the value of the home, whichever number is lower being the number that is granted as part of the exemption.
+This is a sizeable deduction and would make the taxable value of a house assessed at $125,000 only $90,000, creating a substantial savings for the homeowner in their property tax liability.